teambit/docs/docs/workspace/02-workspace-ui.md

 > **A single platform for all environments**
 >
->The workspace interacts with each component's environment to get its rendering and run other operations.
+> The workspace interacts with each component's environment to get its rendering and run other operations.
 This means that you can maintain components with different environments in the same workspace.
-The same workspace can host React, Angular and Stencil components and still keep a single web application for you to interact with and see the components.
+The same workspace can host React, Angular, and Stencil components while still keeping a single web application for you to interact with and see the components.
 No need for complicated setups with several running local servers.
 Bit hides this complexity from you.